SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/09-EvaluatorPrimitives.md

 Before diving into how _primitive methods_ are executed, let us introduce the third component in place: the _interpreter primitives_.
 A primitive is a piece of code (another method) defined in the interpreter that will be executed when a primitive method is executed.

-To make a parallel between our interpreter and the Pharo virtual machine: the virtual machine executes a C-function when a primitive method is executed.
+To make a parallel between our interpreter and the Pharo virtual machine: the virtual machine executes a C function when a primitive method is executed.

 The virtual machine interpreter defines a set of supported primitives with unique ids.
 We will mimic this behavior and in our interpreter, the primitive with id `1` implements the behavior that adds up two integers.

 When a primitive method is activated, the body of the method is normally not executed.
-Instead the primitive 1 is executed.
+Instead, the primitive 1 is executed.
-The method body is only executed, if the primitive failed.
+The method body is only executed if the primitive failed.

-More concretely, when a primitive method is activated,
+More concretely, when a primitive method is activated:

-- it first looks up what _primitive_ to execute based on its primitive id number, and executes it.
+- It first looks up what _primitive_ to execute based on its primitive id number, and executes it.
 - The primitive performs some validations if required, executes the corresponding behavior, and returns either with a success if everything went ok, or a failure if there was a problem.
 - On success, the method execution returns with the value computed by the primitive.
 - On failure, the body of the method is executed instead.
 Because of this, the body of a primitive method is also named the "fall-back code".